TateBusch/TateBusch.Github.io/pages/contact.md

 thumbnail: ''
 id: projects
 ---
  I have completed several Projects both on my own time and through my school.
 Let's start with a series of projects that I completed on my own just for fun.
-I decided to apply my design and Adobe Illustrator skills to one of my hobbies; Cars and car design.
+I decided to apply my design and Adobe Illustrator skills to one of my hobbies; cars and car design.
 I began by tracing photos of the cars I liked to help inspire my creativity to design my own cars.

 <img src="/images/uploads/suprafirstcarinillustrator.svg" alt="My lamborghini Aventador SV" class="center" />